microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 Compression is relevant for both `FlushMode.TurnBased` and `FlushMode.Immediate` as it only targets the contents of the ops and not the number of ops in a batch.
 Compression is opaque to the server and implementations of the Fluid protocol do not need to alter their behavior to support this client feature.

-Compressing a batch yields a batch of the same size, but only the first message has any content - the compressed payload containing all the original batch's content.
-The rest of the batch's messages are empty placeholders to reserve sequence numbers for the compressed messages.
+Compressing a batch yields a batch with the same number of messages.
+It compresses all the content, shifting the compressed payload into the first op, leaving the rest of the batch's messages as empty placeholders to reserve sequence numbers for the compressed messages.

 ## Grouped batching

 With Grouped Batching enabled (it's on by default), all batch messages are combined under a single "grouped" message _before compression_.
 Upon receiving this new "grouped" message, the batch messages will be extracted, and they each will be given the same sequence number - that of the parent "grouped" message.

 The purpose for enabling grouped batching before compression is to eliminate the empty placeholder messages in the chunks.
-Without grouped batching, a batch with many messages (i.e. more than 4k) will go over the batch size limit just on empty op envelopes alone.
+These empty messages are not free to transmit, can trigger service throttling, and in extreme cases can _still_ result in a batch too large (from empty op envelopes alone).

 Grouped batching is only relevant for `FlushMode.TurnBased`, since `OpGroupingManagerConfig.opCountThreshold` defaults to 2.
 Grouped batching is opaque to the server and implementations of the Fluid protocol do not need to alter their behavior to support this client feature.